dekoza/mtgpl/PLC.rst

 :mtgtip:`Keldon Marauders<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/7/677c28db-34d2-4325-99d1-9b689753802f.jpg?1562573379|https://scryfall.com/card/plc/102/keldon-marauders?utm_source=api>`
    Vanishing 2 (This creature enters the battlefield with two time counters on it.
 At the beginning of your upkeep, remove a time counter from it.
 When the last is removed, sacrifice it.)

-   When Keldon Marauders enters the battlefield or leaves the battlefield, it deals 1 damage to target player or planeswalker.
+   When Keldon Marauders enters or leaves the battlefield, it deals 1 damage to target player or planeswalker.

 :mtgtip:`Lavacore Elemental<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/6/d6b2f4de-fc41-4e68-8655-577616b10c7e.jpg?1562583423|https://scryfall.com/card/plc/103/lavacore-elemental?utm_source=api>`